This is Part 2 of the Problems of a Contemporary Hajj series. To view Part 1 click here

 These narcissistic tendencies are seen also at the jamarāt, where despite the rule forbidding people from bringing their luggage (since it was the clear cause of the numerous deaths during stampedes in previous years) they bring it, well aware of the potentially lethal risk it causes others.
 At the jamarāt, people still hurl their pebbles from a distance, striking others in the back of the head or the face as they are turning.
 In Mina one will witness such feats of selfishness it is easy to forget one is on Hajj – and, all too often, I found it was from the people one would least expect it (given their practicing appearance).
 All of the various things mentioned above are predominantly, I believe, as a result of the stresses from overcrowding which inevitably brings out the worst in people, although quite clearly we as an Ummah are not all as elegant in our characters as our sacred texts require us to be.

 Interestingly, the gargantuan numbers of people coming for Hajj also brought to the fore an interesting fundamental tension between the visiting pilgrims, and the inhabitants of the Holy Sanctuaries, who consist of settled pilgrims (24) as well as indigenous Arabs.
 This sort of tension has always been there, yet these two groups of people reluctantly need each other in a forced interdependence.
-The visiting pilgrims are a source of revenue that has driven Mecca's economy since apparently antediluvian times.
-Today it is no different, and the sustenance of many businesses in Mecca relies on Hajj and year round Umrahs.
+The visiting pilgrims are a source of revenue that has driven Makkah’s economy since apparently antediluvian times.
+Today it is no different, and the sustenance of many businesses in Makkah relies on Hajj and year round Umrahs.
 But whilst the Hajjis bring in necessary revenue, they bring with it some huge disruption, traffic, littering, diseases etc, along with some unflattering behaviors.
-It is clear, at least in the Hajj season, that visiting pilgrims are an annoyance; the irritation palpably visible on the local's faces.
+It is clear, at least in the Hajj season, that visiting pilgrims are an annoyance; the irritation palpably visible on the local’s faces.
 Many locals look down at pilgrims with a sort of contempt that does not go unnoticed, and a viscous cycle ensues: the pilgrims disrupt and lack respect for their hosts, who in turn treat them with degrees of racism and condescension.
-Ask any pilgrim about how they compare the people of Mecca with those of Madīnah, Madīnah will receive glowing accolades.
+Ask any pilgrim about how they compare the people of Makkah with those of Madīnah, Madīnah will receive glowing accolades.

 The dynamics of this relationship between Muslims who experience the Hajj very differently (service users vs. providers) is interesting.
-It might be accurate to suggest that the state of affairs in Mecca during Hajj reflects, more broadly, the state of affairs of the Ummah itself.
-Consider, for example, footnote 43 Ibn Jubāyr's words as cited by Wolfe (coming in the next section), and Sharīf Muḥammad b.
-'Awn's remarks in 1842 about a past he remembered:
+It might be accurate to suggest that the state of affairs in Makkah during Hajj reflects, more broadly, the state of affairs of the Ummah itself.
+Consider, for example, footnote 43 Ibn Jubāyr’s words as cited by Wolfe (coming in the next section), and Sharīf Muhammad b. ’Awn’s remarks in 1842 about a past he remembered:

 “All remained pure during the pilgrimage period, and prayer and the reading of the traditions of their prophet were their sole occupation…” (25)